 The term Quality can have many different interpretations, we are going to define quality as “the degree to which a set of inherent characteristics fulfill requirements.”
 If the requirements are not clear, there is a strong possibility quality cannot be achieved on the project.
 Remember that all the processes in a project work together.
 Quality touches on all facets of a project.
 Let's take a look at a scenario.

 Quality Management has proven to be a difficult concept that is frequently tested on the PMP® exam.
-Our PMP® Certification Bootcamp will help any test taker master the Quality knowledge area.
+Our PMP® certification courses will help any test taker master the Quality knowledge area.

 "Quality is not an act, it is a habit" - Aristotle

 As Senior Project Manager in the PMO Division of Riverdale Hospital, you have been tasked with managing the rollout of state of the art Cardio Lab.
 You have already had several meetings with stakeholders in the past year to review the project scope, schedule, and budgets.
 There was an extensive undertaking with rigorous data analysis to ensure that although the quality is the Hospital’s top priority, the cost could not outweigh the benefits.
 You attended several brainstorming sessions to gather data.
 You are now ready to focus on Quality Management Plan, which ultimately will become part of the Project Plan.
 The term Quality can have many different interpretations, we are going to define quality as “the degree to which a set of inherent characteristics fulfill requirements.”
 If the requirements are not clear, there is a strong possibility quality cannot be achieved on the project.
 Remember that all the processes in a project work together.
 Quality touches on all facets of a project.
 Now onto our Quality Management Plan.